medartus/Loa/README.md

       "longitude": -74.005973
     }
   },
-  "message": "The best restaurant in New York is LoveMama.", "results": [
+  "message": "The best restaurant in New York is LoveMama. 💯", "results": [
     {
       "name": "LoveMama",